Vedat Bilgin

-Vedat Bilgin (born 22 September 1954) is a Turkish sociologist, academician, bureaucrat, writer and the current Turkish Minister of Labor and Social Security.
+Vedat Bilgin (born 22 September 1954) is a Turkish sociologist, academic, bureaucrat, writer and former Turkish Minister of Labor and Social Security.

 Academic life

 Born in Aydıntepe, Bayburt on September 22, 1954, Vedat Bilgin completed his primary and secondary education in the same city.
 He entered Hacettepe University's Faculty of Social and Administrative Sciences in 1974.
 After completing his undergraduate education, he did postgraduate and doctoral studies at the Faculty of Economics of Istanbul University.
 He published the Genç Arkadaş Magazine for the first time while he was a university student.
 In 1982, he passed the assistantship exam and went to Selçuk University.
 He also worked at the Faculty of Economics and Administrative Sciences of Gazi University.
 During his time here, he also functioned as a lecturer.
 In 1995, he did post-doctoral work at University of York in England.

-After serving as Advisor to the Prime Minister in 2000, he became the General Manager of Turkish State Railways.
+After being advisor to the prime minister in 2000 he became the general manager of Turkish State Railways.
 In 2003, he left this position and returned to his job at the university.
 He was a visiting professor at the University of Michigan in 2006.

 Bilgin continued his academic life as the Head of Labor Economics Department at Gazi University from 2011 to 2015.
 He also served as the advisor to prime minister Ahmet Davutoğlu between 2014 and 2015.

 Political career

-Vedat Bilgin, who entered the parliament as the Justice and Development Party (AK Party) Ankara deputy in the June 2015 Turkish general election after resigning from his duty as the chief advisor to MHP leader Devlet Bahçeli, was re-elected as the AK Party Ankara second regional deputy in the November 2015 Turkish general election.
+Vedat Bilgin entered the parliament as the Justice and Development Party (AK Party) Ankara deputy in the June 2015 Turkish general election after resigning from his duty as the chief advisor to MHP leader Devlet Bahçeli; he was re-elected as the AK Party Ankara second regional deputy in the November 2015 Turkish general election.
 He is also a member of the parliaments Human Rights Investigation Commission.

-In 2021, Bilgin became the Turkish Minister of Labor and Social Security.
+In 2021 Bilgin became the Turkish Minister of Labor and Social Security.